The Frame For Go Pro Cameras

 Make the Most of Sound and Clarity With the Frame From Go Pro

-Because I use this quite a bit with the Hero 2, when the Go Pro HD Hero 3 came out, I immediately began searching for a skeleton housing as I like to use external microphones and connectivity to battery supplies etc. However, I was disappointed at the time of buying, to learn that Go Pro did not make them for this model (yet).
+I use this quite a bit with the Hero 2.
+So when the Go Pro HD Hero 3 came out, I immediately began searching for a skeleton housing.
+On occasions, I like to use external microphones and connectivity to battery supplies etc. However, I was disappointed at the time of buying, to learn that Go Pro did not make them for this model (yet).

 What they did make though, was a new style workaround called The Frame.

-At the price of a whopping £40, I think this is seriously overpriced but for me, unfortunately was a necessity.
-Because I use this camera professionally on occasion, I am able to claim the expense back through my business but for hobbyists, this may be a bit rich as a simple accessory and who can blame them.
+At the price of a whopping £40, I think this is seriously overpriced.
+However, for me, the Frame was unfortunately a necessity.
+Because I use this camera professionally on occasion, I am able to claim the expense back through my business.
+For hobbyists though, this may be a bit rich as a simple accessory and who can blame them.

 Come on Go Pro, play fair!